wallarm/product-documentation/docs/2.14/updating-migrating/what-is-new.md

-#   What is new in WAF 2.14
+#   What is new in WAF node 2.14

 [link-grpc-docs]:       https://grpc.io/
 [link-http2-docs]:      https://developers.google.com/web/fundamentals/performance/http2